QRXqrx/poco-oopsla25-major/README.md

   - Docker (>= 24.0.7), required for runnig Magma, and recommended for building PoC-instrumented targets.

-## 3 Step-by-Step Instructions
+## 3 Getting Started Guide

-We use `xmllint`, one of the targets used in our paper, to exemplify our experimental process.
-Note that we assume that you are running a root user on Ubuntu:22.04 in this section.
+We use `xmllint`, one of the targets used in our paper, to exemplify how to get raw experimental data.
+We assume that you are running a root user on Ubuntu:22.04 operating system in this section.

 **Note**: Since the installation of enviroments (such as LLVM and gclang) can be tricky, we **highly recommend** users to use our anonymous Docker image `xxx`, which is with all environments done.
 The image can be downloaded and run through:
 ```shell